qazxcdswe123/obsidian-hugo/content/Quicksort.md

 ***

-  *Note: Dual-pivot quicksort is consistently faster than [*quicksort*](https://xlinux.nist.gov/dads/HTML/quicksort.html) in practice, although classical analysis suggests that it should be slower. *Why Is Dual-Pivot Quicksort Fast?_ , [arXiv:1511.01138](https://arxiv.org/pdf/1511.01138.pdf) v2 28 Sep 2016._
+  *Note: Dual-pivot quicksort is consistently faster than [quicksort*](https://xlinux.nist.gov/dads/HTML/quicksort.html) in practice, although classical analysis suggests that it should be slower. *Why Is Dual-Pivot Quicksort Fast? , [arXiv:1511.01138](https://arxiv.org/pdf/1511.01138.pdf) v2 28 Sep 2016.

-  - [ ] Read Why Dual-pivot quicksort is faster [[Todo]]
+  - [ ] Read Why Dual-pivot quicksort is faster [[todo]]

 - Quicksearch | Quickselect
   [快速选择](https://www.geeksforgeeks.org/quickselect-algorithm/)

 - Why Quicksort is consider faster than Mergesort
-  Its In place sort, no need to allocate additionnal memory to complete.
+  It's "in place sort", there's no need to allocate additional memory to complete the task.